Skip to content

 Webhooks

-Webhooks let you receive HTTP callbacks when file statuses change.
+Webhooks let you receive HTTP callbacks when file statuses change or shared vault membership changes.
 Instead of polling, your server gets notified in real time.

 EventTrigger